RGBboy/basic-user-schema/readme.md

 # Basic User Model

-  A barebones User Model to extend from.
+  A barebones MongoDB User Model to extend from.

   This is still a WIP, not ready for production yet!